NelsonPython/Air_MacClean/README.md

 ## Investigating your data

-What happens when you plot air quality data over time.
+What happens when you plot air quality data over time?
 Use this data science notebook to explore [investigating CO2-TVOC data](https://www.kaggle.com/nelsondata/los-angeles-air-quality)

 [Charting CO2 data on ThingSpeak](https://thingspeak.com/channels/865249)